d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

+- **--response**

+Use this flag to return the iLO response body.

-- **--biospassword=BIOSPASSWORD**
+- **--getheaders**

-Select this flag to input a BIOS password.
-Include this flag if second-level BIOS authentication is needed for the command to execute.
+Use this flag to return the iLO response headers.

-- **--providerid=PROVIDERID**
+- **--headers=HEADERS**

-Use to pass in the provider ID header.
+Use this flag to add extra headers to the request.
+Usage: --headers=HEADER:VALUE,HEADER:VALUE

+- **--silent**

+Use this flag to silence responses

+- **--sessionid=SESSIONID**

+Optionally include this flag if you would prefer to connect using a session id instead of a normal login.

+- **-f FILENAME, --filename=FILENAME**

+ Write results to the specified file.

+- **-b BINFILE, --writebin=BINFILE**

+Write the results to the specified file in binary.

 - **--service**

 Use this flag to enable service mode and increase the function speed.

+- **--expand**

+Use this flag to expand the path specified using the expand notation '?$expand=.'

 #### Inputs